varunsharma8898/docker-dev/README.md

-# docker-dev
+# DockerDev
-Docker with Perl, Python3 and a few useful packages - to quick start development without worrying about seting up environment and dependencies.
+Docker with Perl, Python3, MariaDB and a few other useful packages - to quick start development without worrying about seting up environment and dependencies.

 ## Prerequisites
 Boot2Docker